Graphic Packaging Holding Co at Raymond James Institutional Inve

-Joshua Kenneth Wilson - Raymond James & Associates, Inc., Research Division - Senior Research Associate
+Samuel John Darkatsh - Raymond James & Associates, Inc., Research Division - MD & Research Analyst

-All right.
-Well, good morning, everyone.
-Thank you for joining us in today's presentation.
-My name is Josh Wilson.
-I cover packaging materials for Raymond James.
-And joining me today from Graphic Packaging is Steve Scherger, unless I get it wrong.
+Good morning.
+I'm Sam Darkatsh.
+On behalf of Raymond James, we'd like to welcome you to the Graphic Packaging presentation.
+With us today from the company, Steve Scherger, Chief Financial Officer; as well as Melanie Skijus, Investor Relations.
+Steve, I think you mentioned in your prepared remarks, call it, 20, 25 minutes or so, which will leave us maybe a couple of minutes for Q&A, but we also have a breakout session downstairs afterwards.
+So with that, Steve.
+Welcome.

 Stephen R. Scherger - Graphic Packaging Holding Company - Executive VP & CFO